 - Accept the new terms: If you agree with the new terms for your loan, you’ll need to formally accept and sign the agreement.
 You’ll then be obliged to follow through with the new agreement and continue paying down your debt.

 - Debt consolidation: With debt consolidation, you’ll take out a new loan or line of credit to pay off your current debts.
-In doing so, you’re replacing your old debt with a new debt with different terms, like ideally a lower interest rate.
+In doing so, you’re replacing your old debt with a new debt, ideally with different terms like a lower interest rate.
 A longer repayment period would also lower your monthly payments in exchange for higher overall interest charges.

 - Debt management plan: Rather than trying to negotiate a debt restructuring agreement with your lender directly, you could work with a nonprofit credit counseling organization.
 The counselor can negotiate with your creditors on your behalf, and may be able to arrange a debt management plan.
 Generally, these are available for unsecured debts such as credit cards, and the counselor may be able to negotiate lower interest rates, lower payments, waived fees and bring your past-due accounts current.